bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 So, where do we make the call then?
 This is where [ngrx/effects](https://github.com/ngrx/effects) comes in.
 Ngrx/effects is a library that enables you to generate side effects when actions are dispatched to the store.
-I know I said earlier that side effects are bad, but we aren't talking about mutating state here, but rather about taking action based off of previous actions.
+I know I said earlier that side effects are unwanted, but in this case we are taking action based off of previous actions and not mutating state.

 A simple way to think of it is that ngrx/effects is an event listener of sorts.
 It listens for actions being dispatched to the store.
 You can then tell ngrx/effects that when a particular action is dispatched,